 - Flowers from containers: Gently remove the plant from its container.
 Loosen the roots and spread them into the prepared hole.
 The depth of the hole should not be greater than the size of the root ball.
 Refill the hole with prepared soil and tamp gently but firmly.
 If the soil has not been prepared add 2 tablespoons of Flower-tone mixed with soil for seedlings from market packs.
 For larger plants, one or two gallon containers mix 1/2 cup with the soil and fill as above.
 Always finish by watering thoroughly.

 - Established Flowers

-Individual Plants: Broadcast 1/2 cup Flower-tone around the plant.
+Individual Plants: Broadcast up to 1/2 cup Flower-tone around the plant.

 Flower Beds: Broadcast Flower-tone at the rate of 4 lbs. per 80 square feet.

 - New Plants: When preparing soil for new plants mix 2 cups of Flower-tone per cubic foot of soil (1.5 tbsp. per quart).